kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

     - Comment on the Issue with a status updating using one of the [templates from below](#code-freeze-templates)
     - Update `Enhancement Status` field for this Enhancement in the Enhancement Tracking Board (`Tracked for code freeze` or `At risk for code freeze`)
     - If the code PRs are not tracked in the GitHub issue description, search [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) for the KEP number or KEP keywords to find the PRs and add them to the GitHub issue description.
 Validate that you found the correct code PRs with the KEP author.
-    - KEPs targeting `stable` for the release will now need to be marked as `implemented` after code PRs are merged and the feature gates are removed.
+    - KEPs targeting `stable` for the release will now need to be marked as `implemented` after code PRs are merged.
 - Start planning for the next release while assisting the Release Lead with anything relating to analytics or Public Relation planning of the release.
 Work with the Communications Lead to develop Release Highlights for the official Kubernetes blog post.

 **Note**: out-of-tree enhancements i.e. enhancements with label `tracked/out-of-tree` applied to them don't have their PRs inside [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) repository unlike other enhancements, therefore during enhancements-freeze and code-freeze they might not strictly comply with the tracking criteria.